mgechev/angular-performance-checklist/README.es-ES.md

 ```

 ### Compilación Ahead-of-Time

-AoT can be helpful not only for achieving more efficient bundling by performing tree-shaking, but also for improving the runtime performance of our applications.
-The alternative of AoT is Just-in-Time compilation (JiT) which is performed runtime, therefore we can reduce the amount of computations required for rendering of our application by performing the compilation as part of our build process.

 Aot puede ser beneficioso no solo para asegurarnos bundles más eficientes aplicando "tree-shaking", sino también para mejorar el rendimiento en tiempo de ejecución de nuestras aplicaciones.
 La alternativa de Aot es la compilación Just-in-Time (JiT) que se realiza en tiempo de ejecución, por lo tanto, podemos reducir la cantidad de cálculos necesarios para la representación de nuestra aplicación al realizar la compilación como parte de nuestro proceso de construcción.